STEP 1: Identify with whom you want to collaborate in our professional learning.

-STEP 5: Use the information from the ICMEE Team to self-enroll into the both the ICMEE database and the eWorkshop, mini eWorkshop, or Book Club on Canvas and begin to learn and collaborate!
+STEP 5: Use the information from the ICMEE Team to self-enroll into both the ICMEE database and the eWorkshop, mini eWorkshop, or Book Club on Canvas and begin to learn and collaborate!

-eWorkshop participation should be flexible, meaningful and enjoyable.
+Participation in ICMEE professional learning should be flexible, meaningful and enjoyable.
 If there is anything the ICMEE Team can do to assist you as you take the eWorkshop, mini eWorkshop, or Book Club please let us know!